Reduced density matrix approach to one-dimensional ultracold bosonic systems: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we demonstrated the efficacy of the RDM methodology in describing bosonic systems comprising few to many particles.
-The RDM method has seen widespread success in the study of electronic structure in atomic and molecular systems yet had seen limited utilisation for bosons.
-Moreover, the RDM method had only been applied to systems consisting of short-range `contact' interactions in our recent work \cite{Knight2022}.
-As such, due to the lack of size-extensiveness of the 2-RDM, and the absence of the Pauli exclusion principle which places natural constraints on the size of basis used, the RDM method has been applied to large systems comprising $N=10^3$ to $10^4$ bosons across a range of (repulsive) interaction strength regimes.
+In this work, we have demonstrated the efficacy of the 2-RDM methodology in describing bosonic systems comprising few to many particles.
+The 2-RDM method has seen widespread success in the study of electronic structure in atomic and molecular systems yet has had limited utilisation for bosons.
+Moreover, the 2-RDM method had only been applied to systems consisting of short-range `contact' interactions in our recent work \cite{Knight2022}.
+As such, due to the lack of size-extensiveness of the 2-RDM, and the absence of the Pauli exclusion principle which places natural constraints on the size of basis used, the 2-RDM method has been applied to large systems comprising $N=10^3$ to $10^4$ bosons across a range of (repulsive) interaction strength regimes.

 Specifically, we demonstrate that the ground-state energy calculated via a variational procedure utilising the 2-RDM accurately reproduces the analytic results in the $N=2$ case, and aligns extremely well with highly accurate mean-field methods derived by Salasnich \cite{Salasnich2002} for large particle numbers and strong interaction strengths.
-The RDM methodology therefore duly captures the ground-state energy across a range of extreme regimes, from small to large $N$ and $\beta$.
+The 2-RDM methodology therefore successfully captures the ground-state energy across a range of extreme regimes, from small to large $N$ and $\beta$.

-Additionally, the RDM methodology accurately reproduces the density as compared to the highly accurate mean-field descriptions for $N=10^3$; this accuracy is retained for large interaction strengths where the `standard' 1D GPE fails dramatically.
-Moreover, the correlation function for $N=2$ and $N=10^3$ is given, with the expect heightening and suppression of the pair-correlation at the origin for small and large interaction strengths, respectively.
-These results collectively demonstrate the capacity of the RDM method to capture the structural properties of the ground state for few to many-boson systems.
+Additionally, the 2-RDM methodology accurately reproduces the density as compared to the highly accurate mean-field descriptions for $N=10^3$; this accuracy is retained for large interaction strengths where the `standard' 1D GPE fails dramatically.
+Moreover, the correlation function for $N=2$ and $N=10^3$ is obtained, with the suppression of the pair-correlation at the origin for large interaction strengths demonstrated.
+These results collectively demonstrate the capacity of the 2-RDM method to capture the structural properties of the ground state for few-to many-boson systems.